antmicro/audio-latency-tester/doc/source/overview.md

 The tester suite includes:
 * [Audio latency tester board](https://github.com/antmicro/audio-latency-tester-board) - responsible for synchronized emitting sound with a speaker and collecting audio samples (in various sampling rates) from  a pair of microphones
 * [Microphone board](https://github.com/antmicro/pdm-microphone-board) - houses a PDM microphone with selectable left or right channel audio output
-* [Software controller](https://github.com/antmicro/audio-latency-tester) - provides firmware for the RP2040 MCUs located on the Audio latency tester board, as well as host PC application responsible for collecting, sending and automatically analyzing audio samples
+* [Audio latency tester software](https://github.com/antmicro/audio-latency-tester) - provides firmware for the RP2040 MCUs located on the Audio latency tester board, as well as host PC application responsible for collecting, sending and automatically analyzing audio samples
 * Speaker

 ## Tester suite architecture